 The final paper will be published in a printed and online conference proceedings.

 The Academic Steering Group in consultation with the International Advisory Committee and editors will select the most innovative contributions for candidates for publication of a full paper in a special themed issue of Smart Infrastructure and Construction planned for 2018.

-As part of the ISNGI event, we will be running a poster session and we would particularly like to encourage PhD students and early career researchers to submit an abstract for this.
+As part of the ISNGI event, we will be running a poster session and we welcome submissions from anyone who can provide a poster on a suitable theme/topic.

 Short abstracts (max 500 words) should be submitted online by Friday 18th August 2017.

 The abstract, which should make clear that the topic responds to at least one of the overarching themes or questions, will be reviewed for selection to the symposium by the ISNGI Academic Steering Committee.
-Authors will be notified of acceptance or rejection of their abstracts by Friday 11th August 2017.
+Authors will be notified of acceptance or rejection of their abstracts shortly after submission.

 A hard copy of the poster should be brought to the event.
 Unfortunately ISNGI will not be able to print posters or provide funding for this.